MichaelOdumosu57/crexi_take_home/my_docs/NOTES.md

 ##  Findings
 __src\app\core\layout\app-logo\app-logo.component.ts__
-* ngrx wants to get rid of as plenty of logic as possible, everything in the lifecycle hook needs not to be there
+* ngrx wants to get rid of as plenty of logic as possible, everything in the lifecycle hook needs not to be there __src\app\core\layout\page\page.component.ts__
+* unfortunate we have this initToggleOverlayLoading fn ,because the host element is supposed to be the boundary and deal with things outside the element not anything inside
+* was the ng-content header necessary, the header nav should go in app componnent __src\app\core\layout\page-not-found\page-not-found.component.ts__
+* we should not be interacting with the dom directly according to the docs, but sometimes even through it defeats consistency, you need a break
+  * that means I have to hide my background here

 ## Overview
+* Noticed change detection was not used in the app
 * I see the need to use rem
 * I see incosistency in naming convetion
 * I notice that in the header we leverage ng-content it may be uncessary, why re-renreder a whoole header when we can just update the text